1472654810-huge.jpg

 Respect Open Water Conditions

-Parents should be mindful of:
+Parents should remain aware of:

 • currents